Giordano Bruno: First years of wandering, 1576–1583

 He went to France, arriving first in Lyon, and thereafter settling for a time (1580–1581) in Toulouse, where he took his doctorate in theology and was elected by students to lecture in philosophy.
 He also attempted at this time to return to Catholicism, but was denied absolution by the Jesuit priest he approached.
 When religious strife broke out in the summer of 1581, he moved to Paris.
 There he held a cycle of thirty lectures on theological topics and also began to gain fame for his prodigious memory.
-His talents attracted the benevolent attention of the king Henry III; Bruno subsequently reported "I got me such a name that King Henry III summoned me one day to discover from me if the memory which I possessed was natural or acquired by magic art.
-I satisfied him that it did not come from sorcery but from organized knowledge; and, following this, I got a book on memory printed, entitled The Shadows of Ideas, which I dedicated to His Majesty.
+His talents attracted the benevolent attention of the king Henry III; Bruno subsequently reported: "I got me such a name that King Henry III summoned me one day to discover from me if the memory which I possessed was natural or acquired by magic art.
+I satisfied him that it did not come from sorcery but from organised knowledge; and, following this, I got a book on memory printed, entitled The Shadows of Ideas, which I dedicated to His Majesty.
 Forthwith he gave me an Extraordinary Lectureship with a salary."